 - If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.

 - Send transcripts.

 - Have your high school send us an official transcript with graduation date.
-If you have a GED, have the testing agency send us your official GED score report instead.
+If you have a GED, order your official GED transcript instead.

 - If you have completed some college courses, also have the college (or colleges) you attended send us your official transcripts.

-- Because the usual application may not tell your story — it’s been a while since high school, maybe also a while since your last college class — we ask you to provide other information and tell us a bit about your experiences since then.
+- Send supporting materials.
+Because the usual application may not tell your story — it’s been a while since high school, maybe also a while since your last college class — we ask you to provide other information and tell us a bit about your experiences since then.
 Items can be uploaded by using the document uploader in your FutureCoug Portal.

 - A resume covering the last five years.